ged/arborist/Monitors.md

         [verb-specific attributes]
     }

-Body is either Nil or a Map of key-value pairs appropriate to the `action`.
+Body is either Nil, a Map of key-value pairs, or an Array of Maps appropriate to the `action`.

 ## status